MikeDigitize/Getting_Started_With_TDD/README.md

 3. The logic

 The interface is whatever we need to expose publically.

 Think about how this thing will be consumed and what it needs to return.

 The data is what values the functionality comes preloaded with.
 Some data will be constant, other data will be dynamic.

 And the logic is what calculations / process the data needs to go through to achieve the goal.

-The interface is simply - draw the Euromillions.
-That's the only thing the consumer is interested in.
-And it should return an array of numbers.
+The interface is simple - draw the Euromillions.
+That's the only thing our user is interested in.
+And it should return numbers.

 The data it comes loaded with is -
 * 5 balls
 * the boundaries 1 and 50
 * 2 balls
 * the boundaries 1 and 12

+And the data it returns is an array of balls.

 The logic is -
 * generate x amount of random numbers between y and z